antonycarlus/BBTools/README.md

-# BBTools - OFFICIAL REPOSITORY
+# BBTools

-**⚠️ THIS IS THE OFFICIAL BBTools REPOSITORY maintained by Brian Bushnell ⚠️**
+**Official BBTools repository maintained by Brian Bushnell**

-**Not to be confused with unofficial/outdated mirrors.
-This is the authoritative source.**

 **BBTools** is a suite of fast, multithreaded bioinformatics tools designed for analysis of DNA and RNA sequence data.
-BBTools can handle common sequencing file formats such as fastq, fasta, sam, scarf, fasta+qual, compressed files, and text files containing one sequence per line.
+BBTools can handle common sequencing and bioinformatics file formats such as fastq, fasta, sam, bam, scarf, fasta+qual, gff, gtf, vcf, and gzip/bgzip/bzip2 compressed files.

 ## 🚀 Features

 - **High Performance**: Multithreaded, efficient memory usage, and optimized algorithms
-- **Comprehensive Suite**: Over 90 tools for various bioinformatics tasks
+- **Comprehensive Suite**: Over 100 tools for various bioinformatics tasks
-- **Format Flexibility**: Handles multiple file formats and automatic format detection
+- **Format Flexibility**: Handles multiple file formats with automatic format detection and proper support for twin or interleaved files
 - **Platform Independent**: Pure Java implementation runs on any system with Java 8+
-- **Production Ready**: Battle-tested at JGI and used in thousands of publications
+- **Production Ready**: Used in production at JGI, and cited in thousands of publications

 ## 📦 Main Components

-### Core Tools (Most Popular)
+### Some Core Tools
 - **BBMap**: Short read aligner for DNA and RNA-seq data
 - **BBDuk**: Adapter trimming, quality filtering, and contaminant removal
 - **BBMerge**: Paired read merging with error correction